What is a banjo

 - Weight: 4.2 kg approx.

-The hull is made of iron because it is the material that was available to the luthiers of that time.
+- The hull is made of iron, because it's the material that was available to the luthiers of that time.
 Closed system tuning keys and hardware are nickel-plated iron.
-The finish is a novelty, as it is nickel-plated.
+The finish is a novelty, as it's nickel-plated.
 This gives the material shine and also greater resonance.

-This is a five-string open back banyo, the original design for New Orleans Dixielan music.
+- This is a five-string open back banjo, the original design for New Orleans Dixielan music.
 In addition, it has 16 tensioners for slightly open tuning and low tension.

-The design of the soundboard is called multilayer not because it is a plywood like the modern ones, but because each of its layers has been bonded with animal glue.
-This type of glue is not used cold but hot, so its adhesion is maximum and does not affect all acoustic aspects.
+- The design of the soundboard is called multilayer not because it's a plywood like the modern ones, but because each of its layers has been bonded with animal glue.
+This type of glue is not used cold but hot, so its adhesion is maximum and doesn't affect any acoustic aspects.

-This is an instrument designed to replicate the traditional banjos of the 1930s.
-That is why it does not have many harmonics and the reverb is light, as well as the sustain and volume.
+- This is an instrument designed to replicate the traditional banjos of the 1930s.
+That is why it doesn't have many harmonics and the reverb is light, as well as the sustain and volume.
 However, this dry sound is characteristic of bands such as Potato Head Jazz Band, Barba Dixieband or Madrid Hot Jazz.

-This is an excellent proposal for lovers of traditional jazz.
+- This is an excellent banjo for lovers of traditional jazz.
 We therefore recommend it for those who wish to become familiar with the sounds of yesteryear and be part of bands with a high level of harmonic complexity.
 Find the best price at Thomann.

 Without a doubt the best banjo in this section is the Dean Guitars Backwoods Pro 2 5 String.
 In addition to being electric, it offers an excellent unplugged sound.
 It also has a great construction that takes care of the smallest details and has an excellent six-string version, the Dean Guitars Backwoods electric banjo 6-S.